Bizarro: Project Changeling

 After the events of Crisis on Infinite Earths, Lex Luthor orders his scientific team to create a clone of Superman that was part of "Project Changeling".
 Incorrectly starting from the assumption that Superman is a human with metahuman abilities (his alien origin had not yet been revealed), the process results in a flawed copy, which Luthor dismissively refers to as "...this bizarre – Oh, forget it", before ordering for the subject to be disposed of.
 The clone survives and, although mute and possessed of only limited intelligence and vague memories of Clark Kent's life, attempts to mimic Superman.
 He kidnaps Lois Lane and is finally destroyed when colliding with Superman in mid-air.
 Each time he exerted himself, the clone crumbled slightly.
-When Lois Lane's sister, who had been blinded in a terrorist attack, is exposed to Bizarro's dust, she regains her sight.
+When Lois Lane's sister Lucy Lane, who had been blinded in a terrorist attack, is exposed to Bizarro's dust, she regains her sight.
 While Superman had not expected this effect, he speculated that Bizarro heard the sister explain her partial recovery and may have deliberately allowed himself to be killed to cure her.

 Bizarro II

 A second Bizarro, able to speak and think better due to genetic engineering by Luthor, appears in a 5-issue substory in the clone plague story-arc titled "Bizarro's World" (beginning in Superman (vol. 2) #87).
-Before he died, this Bizarro seriously injured Dr. Sydney Happersen, kidnapped Lois, created a ramshackle dummy version of Metropolis in a warehouse (to parody Superman's frequently rescuing Lois, he deliberately exposed her to and "rescued" her from one lethal danger after another), abducted Lana Lang, proposed to Lois and finally died in Luthor's labs.
+Before he died, this Bizarro seriously injured Sydney Happersen, kidnapped Lois, created a ramshackle dummy version of Metropolis in a warehouse (to parody Superman's frequently rescuing Lois, he deliberately exposed her to and "rescued" her from one lethal danger after another), abducted Lana Lang, proposed to Lois and finally died in Luthor's labs.
 During this period, Superman also had to cope with an unending increase in his powers due to exposure to "purple kryptonite" in the climax of the Death of Superman and Reign of the Supermen story-arcs.

 Match

+Match is a clone of Conner Kent created by the Agenda, a government organization, to serve them.
+Initially appearing identical to Conner with pale hair and eyes, Match later degenerates into a form resembling Bizarro.

 Project Cadmus/S-01

-S-01 coined "Bizarre-O" is the first of the Paul Westfield overseen attempts to clone a new Superman by him during the storyline "Fall of Metropolis".
-Known as the thirteenth and only success of Westfield's project Superboy was recalled to Cadmus to discuss the new information uncovered regarding his own origin.
-While the Cadmus directors and Dr. Packard discussed what went wrong with S-01 and Westfield's secrecy on the project Scrapper unknowingly leaned on the control panel for S-01's stasis pod causing him to be released.
-After breaking free of his stasis pod S-01 rapidly started deteriorating with his skin almost immediately taking on the chalky hue and ridged texture of other Bizarros.
+S-01 coined "Bizarre-O" is the first of Paul Westfield's attempts to clone a new Superman during the Fall of Metropolis storyline.
+Unlike Conner Kent, who was the thirteenth attempt and the only true success of Westfield's project, S-01 was considered a failure.

+Superboy was recalled to Project Cadmus to discuss newly uncovered information regarding his own origin.
+Meanwhile, as the Cadmus directors and Dr. Packard debated what went wrong with S-01 and questioned Westfield's secrecy, Scrapper inadvertently leaned on the control panel of S-01's stasis pod, accidentally releasing him.

+Upon breaking free, S-01 rapidly began to deteriorate, with his skin almost immediately taking on the chalky hue and ridged texture characteristic of other Bizarros.